 Amyloid light-chain (AL) amyloidosis is related to multiple myeloma in that both conditions are caused by the same type of cell.
 Although the two diseases share some similarities and require some of the same treatments, they also tend to lead to different symptoms and outlooks.
-Although multiple myeloma is a type of blood cancer, experts don’t consider AL amyloidosis to be cancer.
+For example, multiple myeloma is a type of blood cancer, but experts don’t consider AL amyloidosis to be cancer.
 AL amyloidosis and multiple myeloma can sometimes occur at the same time.

 AL amyloidosis and multiple myeloma develop from plasma cells, a type of white blood cell.
 Plasma cells are a part of the immune system.
 They are located in the soft, spongy tissue inside the bones, known as bone marrow.
 A plasma cell’s main job is to make antibodies (proteins that help fight infection).

 In both AL amyloidosis and myeloma, plasma cells grow out of control and make too many abnormal antibody proteins.
 People with AL amyloidosis have lower levels of plasma cells in their bone marrow than do people with multiple myeloma.
 AL amyloidosis signs and symptoms are primarily caused by too many proteins building up in the organs.
 On the other hand, myeloma signs and symptoms are due to too many plasma cells in the bone marrow.

 Amyloidosis is a group of diseases caused by abnormal proteins building up within the body.
 Different types of amyloidosis have different causes.
 AL amyloidosis, also called light-chain amyloidosis or primary amyloidosis, forms when damaged plasma cells create too much abnormal protein.